Deposit your research outputs

 Why deposit your research in Minerva Access?

 Minerva Access is the University of Melbourne's institutional repository for research publications.
 Using the repository, you can often make your research outputs open access at no cost to you.
-This brings numerous benefits, including:
+This brings various benefits, including:

-• Ensuring your work is discoverable.
+• Ensures your work is discoverable.

-• Fulfilling your grant funder requirements.
+• Fulfils grant funder requirements.

-Depending on your grant provide and the embargo periods required, making your research open in Minerva Access can be a pathway to fulfiling your funder requirements.
+Depending on your grant provide and the embargo periods required, making your research open in Minerva Access can be a pathway to fulfilling your funder requirements.
 Find out more on our Funder Open Access Policies page.

-• Fulfilling the expectations of the University's Principles for Open Access to Research Outputs at Melbourne.
+• Meets the expectations of the University's Principles for Open Access.

 Three ways to deposit your research